As a Director

 Drew has performed in over 30 states across the United States.
 His work includes the New York REVIVAL of Gross Indecency: The Three Trials of Oscar Wilde and a year-long national tour with America’s longest running classical touring company, National Players, where he played Macbeth, Comedy of Errors, and The Odyssey in repertoire.

-Regionally, Drew has spent time at the Eugene O’Neill Theater Center, Olney Theater Center, Coachella Valley Repertory, Oklahoma City Repertory, Oklahoma Children’s Theatre, Garland Summer Musicals, Spotlight Theater-Dallas, and Richardson Theatre Centre and has collaborated in NYC with both BASiC Theatre Project and Lust & Liberty.
+Regionally, Drew has spent time at the Eugene O’Neill Theater Center, Olney Theater Center, Coachella Valley Repertory, Oklahoma City Repertory, Oklahoma Children’s Theatre, Garland Summer Musicals, Spotlight Theater-Dallas, Richardson Theatre Centre and has collaborated in NYC with both BASiC Theatre Project and Lust & Liberty.

 He is the co-artistic director and founder of the nomadic theater company unMasqued and performed as Joe in the US Tour (Texas, Oklahoma, Colorado, NY) in Wasteland by Susan Felder and as Claudio/Balthasar in the Midwestern US Tour of unMasqued’s Much Ado About Nothing which played in Los Angeles and at ‘The Mezzanine’ in Colorado Springs, CO.
 You can learn more at www.unmasqued.org

 Film Credits include: Once is Enough (feature, dir.
 Paul Csige), Beach Pillows (feature), The Lucky Man (feature, dir.
 Norman Gregory McGuire), Thank You For The Music (dir.
 Spencer Frankenburger), We Are ROM3 (short), A Bitter Place (short), The Promise (short), Rapture (short), “Sweet Tooth” (music video), www.GONMF.com (commercial), Amnerdsia (webseries-series lead).

 You can see Photos, watch Video, and hear his Music by clicking the MEDIA tab above.